If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 7. Ahrefs – Best Website Broken Link Checker

 Ahrefs is my favorite tool for finding broken link building, outdated content and links that are outdated.

-Ahrefs is much more than that, but I will keep explaining about broken link building techniques and how to use them the smart way.
+Ahrefs is much more than that, (in my opinion it’s the best broken link checker online) but I will keep explaining about broken link building techniques and how to use them the smart way.

 Why did I choose to use this powerful tool?
-Because you won’t need a pile of plugins, browser extensions, and web services for your broken link building campaigns any more.
+Because you won’t need a pile of WordPress plugins, browser extensions, and web services for your broken link building campaigns anymore.

 Let’s assume you already have a competitor site you want to explore.